March 25, 2026 4 min read

 Have you seen them in your area yet?

-Adventure is for every body - so keep it fun for all.
+Going with a group?
 Plan for the ability level of your companions.
-Make your outdoor adventure accessible and fun for everyone who wants to join you.
+It is easier than you think to make your outdoor adventure accessible and fun for everyone who wants to join you.
 No need to conquer the mountain or log killer miles every time you hit the trail.
-A slow wander among the trees can be quite satisfying.
-Remember – the real joy is in the journey!
+A slow wander among the trees can be quite satisfying for everyone, and locations with bail out trail options that give those who want to kick back and rest a bit earlier than others are also a good choice.

 Open water!
 No more ice is a welcome change in springtime for paddling in the Mid-Atlantic Region.